Skip to content

 4. Scale horizontally

-Once you understand single-instance behavior, add replicas for high availability.
-Place a load balancer in front that routes based on adapter_id to improve cache locality—requests for the same adapter hitting the same replica means better cache utilization.
+Once single-instance behavior is understood, add replicas for high availability.
+Put a load balancer in front that routes by adapter_id so requests for the same adapter hit the same replica.
+That improves cache locality.

 Set up dashboards for GPU utilization, adapter cache metrics, and request latency broken down by adapter.
-Watch for cache thrashing during traffic spikes and adjust your scaling strategy accordingly.
+Watch for cache thrashing during traffic spikes and adjust scaling accordingly.